rakudo/rakudo/src/Raku/ast/README.md

 * Get the AST compiler to support roles, and gradually transition the things that should be roles to actually be roles.
 (Difficulty: maybe headachey, but you'll live)
-* Make the AST compiler support return types with `-->` and add them to the signature that is generated.
-Make accessors get these automatically based on the declared type.
-(Difficulty: not so bad.)
 * Make us indicate slurpiness when signatures are introspected.
 (Difficulty: easy, just need to make sure the AST compiler passes that along when we build the Parameter object.